Nest vs. Lyric vs. Ecobee3 vs. Carrier CôrBy - 01/18/2017

 - Maintenance reminders

 Lyric reminds you to have your thermostat serviced and maintained.
 It does so when your HVAC system needs cleaning, or when filters need to be replaced, etc. It also looks for extreme conditions, like if your furnace isn’t working as expected.
-That way, Lyric can help keep your HVAC system running efficiently, and at the same time, lengthen your system’s lifespan.
+Lyric can help keep your HVAC system running efficiently, and at the same time, lengthen your system’s lifespan.

 - Shutoff Patterns